T-UI-Cell/Java/README.md

 # Java
-For class work in QA class
+For Git with my java class